ShanghaiPotato/Coil-Gun/JOURNAL.md

     https://www.youtube.com/watch?v=QTDcFxTq1Fw           Hacksmith
-    https://youtu.be/AwRJsze_9m4?si=WbC6bxTEcL72BCi7      Engineering Mindset: Mosfets (Good guide to how mosfets work and why they are used over transisters) https://youtu.be/gADIb1Xw8PE?si=Rg8etwbdkOXKYFJh      Video all about IR and how to send and recieve https://youtu.be/X4EUwTwZ110?si=Mn7Il1-l6g907hk5      Engineering Mindset: Capacitors (Video all about Capacitors and how they work)
+    https://youtu.be/AwRJsze_9m4?si=WbC6bxTEcL72BCi7      Engineering Mindset: Mosfets (Good guide to how mosfets work and why they are used over transisters) https://youtu.be/gADIb1Xw8PE?si=Rg8etwbdkOXKYFJh      Video all about IR and how to send and recieve https://youtu.be/X4EUwTwZ110?si=Mn7Il1-l6g907hk5      Engineering Mindset: Capacitors (Video all about capacitors and how they work)